vinaykapadia/adventofcode/2016/Day11/README.md

 According to the project status board, this facility is currently being used to experiment with [Radioisotope Thermoelectric Generators](https://en.wikipedia.org/wiki/Radioisotope_thermoelectric_generator) (RTGs, or simply "generators") that are designed to be paired with specially-constructed microchips.
 Basically, an RTG is a highly radioactive rock that generates electricity through heat.

 The experimental RTGs have poor radiation containment, so they're dangerously radioactive.
-The chips are prototypes and don't have normal radiation shielding, but they do have the ability to *generate an electromagnetic radiation shield when powered*.
-Unfortunately, they can *only* be powered by their corresponding RTG.
+The chips are prototypes and don't have normal radiation shielding, but they do have the ability to <em>generate an electromagnetic radiation shield when powered</em>.
+Unfortunately, they can <em>only</em> be powered by their corresponding RTG.
 An RTG powering a microchip is still dangerous to other microchips.

-In other words, if a chip is ever left in the same area as another RTG, and it's not connected to its own RTG, the chip will be *fried*.
+In other words, if a chip is ever left in the same area as another RTG, and it's not connected to its own RTG, the chip will be <em>fried</em>.
 Therefore, it is assumed that you will follow procedure and keep chips connected to their corresponding RTG when they're in the same room, and away from other RTGs otherwise.

 These microchips sound very interesting and useful to your current activities, and you'd like to try to retrieve them.
 The fourth floor of the facility has an assembling machine which can make a self-contained, shielded computer for you to take with you - that is, if you can bring it all of the RTGs and microchips.